EEN421/EEN421.github.io/_posts/2026-08-18-KQL-Detection-of-the-Week-The-Query-That-Wrote-Itself-Eight-Times.md

 The brief's own caveats acknowledge this — *"the time-bucket join correlates on a 30-minute window globally, not per SharePoint server"* — but the detection still ships, rated `hunting-only`, with a 30-minute window that produces a match on every run in any moderately active SharePoint farm.

 The fix requires an anchor between the two tables — a column that is present in both and that means "the same server."
-The problem is that OfficeActivity and DeviceProcessEvents do not share one cleanly.
-OfficeActivity has `ClientIP` (the user's source IP).
-DeviceProcessEvents has `DeviceName` (the server's hostname).
-What you need is the server's IP, which OfficeActivity doesn't have, or the client's IP, which DeviceProcessEvents doesn't have.
-The brief suggests a `DeviceNetworkInfo` lookup to map `DeviceName` to a public IP, which is the right idea and not trivial to implement.
+The problem is that OfficeActivity and DeviceProcessEvents do not share one.
+OfficeActivity has `ClientIP`, which Microsoft defines as the IP address of the *device that performed the activity* — the user's workstation, or even an intermediary proxy.
+It is not the SharePoint server's address.
+DeviceProcessEvents has `DeviceName` (the server's hostname), which OfficeActivity doesn't carry.
+There is no column in either table that identifies the SharePoint server from the other table's perspective.

 The honest answer is that there is no clean anchor.
 These two tables were not designed to be joined, and no column that exists in both means "the same server."
 What we can do is scope both sides tightly to SharePoint and then let a narrow temporal window do the correlation — not because time is a good join key, but because it's the only key available once both tables have been filtered to the same workload.
-The query below makes the constraint explicit rather than hiding it behind a join key that promises more than it delivers.
+If you have reverse-proxy, WAF, or IIS request logs that contain both the client source IP and the backend server identity, correlate against those — they provide the actual bridge between the user's session and the server that processed it.
+The query below works without that bridge, and makes the constraint explicit rather than hiding it behind a join key that promises more than it delivers.

 <br/>